Flushing, Michigan: European settlement

+19th century

 On January 10, 1868, a Masonic Lodge, Flushing Lodge No. 223 F. & A. M., was chartered by the Grand Lodge of Free and Accepted Masons of the State of Michigan.

-On July 30, 1873, village women formed the Flushing Ladies' Association.

 In 1874, a subscription private fire department, the Wolverine Fire Company, was formed with 35 members and Arza N. Niles as first chief engineer.
 Wolverine paid for a small engine designed by Captain Haas of Flint of his own design and patent.

 Flushing was incorporated as a village on March 21, 1877, with its first election held on May 8, 1877.
 Oscar F. Clarke was elected as the first village president.
 After incorporation, the fire company turned over its equipment to the village.
 In 1878, the Haas engine was instrument in containing a major fire in the business district to just a saloon and hotel.

-The Flushing Patrol, the village's first professional newspaper, was founded on October 18, 1878, by D. C. Ashmun.
-In 1880 the paper sold for $1.50 per year.